sjbrown/misc_work/genesis/rules.md

 ## Set up

-Genesis of Destiny Supreme! is a game for 3 players, so gather two other friends together at a table with the following components.
+Rockumentary! is a game for 3 players, so gather two other friends together at a table with the following components.

 ### Components